-It’s a month into 2021, and between the usual post-holiday lull and the non-stop wave of chaotic world events, it’s easy to already feel burnt out.
-Even in “normal” years, research shows most people’s New Year’s resolutions lapse by January 19th; add in a dash of doom-scrolling and I’ve struggled more than ever to stay focused and motivated.
-It’s a near-universal feeling: Most, if not all, of us are experiencing the environmental and psychological effects of what so many emails have dubbed "these unprecedented times."
+Between the usual post-holiday lull and the non-stop wave of chaotic world events, it’s easy to already feel burnt out.
+Even in “normal” years, most of our New Year’s resolutions lapse after a month or two; add in a dash of doom-scrolling and I’ve struggled more than ever to stay focused and motivated.
+It’s a near-universal feeling: Many of us have experienced the environmental and psychological effects of what so many emails have dubbed "these unprecedented times."
 At the same time, finding meaningful projects—no matter how big or small—feels more important than ever.
 Meeting a work deadline, finding a creative outlet, or simply committing to a moisturizing routine can be empowering and grounding in a time when very little feels secure.
 But how do we stick to the tasks we want and need to feel generative, stable, or generally sane?

 When it comes to staying generative, "The most common roadblocks are lack of awareness and a strong inclination towards the comfortable and familiar," says Aileen Xu, entrepreneur, personal growth influencer, and creator of the Artist of Life Workbook.
 It’s easy to slip into autopilot, overwork ourselves, and then feel drained and discouraged.
 Xu adds, "We tend to give up or veer off track because it’s easier to stay the same than it is to change."
 At first, this seems counterintuitive—after all, wouldn’t staying the course help us achieve our goals?
-Science begs to differ: Not only is powering through tasks unpleasant, but studies show that it isn’t particularly useful, either.
-As one Forbes article demonstrates, self care actually improves cognitive functioning and productivity.
+Science begs to differ: Not only is overworking unpleasant, but studies show that it isn’t particularly useful, either.
+As one Forbes article claims, self care may actually improve productivity.

 Rather than buckling down on a major task, and then berating ourselves for not feeling engaged, Xu recommends what she calls a reset routine.
 "A reset routine is a collection of activities that helps you 'press reset' on your life: organizing, self care, or taking care of life admin tasks," she explains.
 Despite the nomenclature, it's less a strict regimen than a handy arsenal of simple actions we can take when feeling overwhelmed.
 Prepping a routine in advance means less worrying about our downtime, and more authentic rejuvenation.
 "The purpose is to take time to recenter and find your balance in life again," adds Xu.
 "You’re aiming for the feeling of a clean slate."